 Billy Vera’s Long Awaited Memoir : Harlem to Hollywood now available

 It’s Here!
 Billy Vera’s autobiography about his storied career in show biz and the music industry is now available.
-The book officially releases April 26, 2017 but you can order it now direct from the publisher’s secure site.
+Order it now direct from the publisher’s secure site.

 Book synopsis and reviews: